MaxxKM/mildew-detection-in-cherry-leaves/README.md

 - A technical page showcasing model performance metrics.

 ## Unfixed Bugs
-No current bugs as current, however there is a upcoming problem due to Heroku-20 stack becoming deprecated.
+No current bugs as of now; however, there is an upcoming problem due to the Heroku-20 stack becoming deprecated.
 This will slowly cause bugs as time goes on and eventually no longer work.

-Also the python version used (only compatible one with this project) is no longer supported meaning it could also cause bugs in the future
+Also, the Python version used (only compatible one with this project) is no longer supported, meaning it could also cause bugs in the future.

 ## Deployment